Haku-val/artnetpy/README.md

-Rinally, the explanation in English was translated by Google translation!!
+Finally, the explanation in English was translated by Google translation!!
 Sory!!